opendevshop/devshop/docs/DEVELOPING.md

 9. Once you feel your component is read for review by the DevShop Team, submit a Pull Request!

+### Merging in external repos

+If a component repo exists already, you can merge it in with the `git subtree` command.

+Create a new branch from `develop` first, then pull in the tree:

+        git checkout -b component/TYPE/NAME develop
+        git subtree add --prefix=$PATH_IN_REPO https://$GIT_URL $BRANCH

+Then submit a PR against `develop` branch.

+See https://www.jvt.me/posts/2018/06/01/git-subtree-monorepo/ for a good explanation.

 ### List of Components

 This list is changing rapidly.
 We'll try to keep it up to date with status.